 The up side of the body is brown with spots and blotches covering its body.
 The underbelly side is white.
 This species typically grows to around 12-14 inches in length.
 They have no eyespots.
 Both eyes are on the top side of the fish.
 Have strong jaws with teeth for gripping prey.
 Average size is 1 to 5 pounds but can reach up to 20 pounds.

 Red Snapper inhabit tropical and subtropical regions of all oceans including the Gulf of Mexico, where it inhabits environments associated with oil rigs .
 This species is

 They are rather large and are red in color.
 This snapper reaches maturity at a length of about 39 cm (15 in).
 The common adult length is 60 cm (24 in), but may reach 100 cm (39 in).
 The maximum published weight is 50 lbs, 4 oz (22.79 kg)and the oldest reported age is 100+ years.

-The mangrove snapper or gray snapper (Lutjanus griseus) is a species of snapper native to the western Atlantic Ocean from to, the Gulf of Mexico, and the Caribbean Sea.
-They can be found in a wide variety of habitats, including brackish and fresh waters.
-It is important, as well as being sought as a game fish.
-It can also be found in the trade.
+The mangrove snapper or gray snapper (Lutjanus griseus) is a species of snapper native to the western Atlantic Ocean from Massachusetts to Brazil, the Gulf of Mexico, Bermuda, and the Caribbean Sea.
+The species can be found in a wide variety of habitats, including brackish and fresh waters.
+It is commercially important and is sought as a game fish.
+It can also be found in the aquarium trade.